samdoidge/samdoidge.com/index.md

 My current focus is exploring what comes from within.

-Recently I've created Property Wisdom to identify the best investments within the UK property market.
+Recently I've created a platform to identify the best investments within the UK property market.

 Previously I've contracted at an investment fund, and launched a football simulation game enjoyed by thousands.
 In a past life I developed a Bitcoin investment application, and worked at a cryptocurrency startup.